adolfogonzalez3/TileAssemblyScripts/TuringMachineGenerator/README.md

 ```

-These two lines would produce a tile set which simulates a Turing Machine which replaces all zeros with ones in a binary string.
+These two lines would produce a tile set which simulates a Turing Machine which replaces all zeros with ones in a binary string provided on the tape.